Yuli Gurriel Player Props: Marlins vs. Royals

-On Tuesday, Yuli Gurriel (.342 slugging percentage in past 10 games, with zero home runs) and the Miami Marlins play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+Yuli Gurriel -- with a slugging percentage of .342 in his past 10 games, including zero home runs) -- will be in action for the Miami Marlins versus the Kansas City Royals, with Jordan Lyles on the hill, on June 7 at 6:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Royals.
+He had a hitless showing in his previous game (0-for-4) against the Royals.

 Yuli Gurriel Game Info & Props vs. the Royals